 - Update Footer with entire NAP – Your NAP, or store name, address and phone should be listed on every page on your website.
 Where better to include it than the footer?
 Just make sure the formatting is consistent across all your citations (for example, use Rd. or Road, but not both).

 These are four of the main ways to start optimizing your store for local search, but there are many other ways.
-For other tactics, take a look at these local search SEO tips from LeapGo.

 How To Fit Local SEO Into The Larger, Long-Term Marketing Strategy